DAC and SMAT (Data Access Control and Security Metadata Admin Tool)

 Data Custodians are responsible for applying the data security rules defined in the Security Access and Roles Matrix (Matrix).
 These rules create the metadata about security.

-The Security Metadata Administration Tool (SMAT) is the web interface Data Custodians use to manage access to the Enterprise Data Warehouse (EDW) data, in accordance with the UW data security policy.
+The Security Metadata Administration Tool (SMAT) is the web interface Data Domain Councils, or their Primary Sub-Domain Steward, use to manage access to the Enterprise Data Warehouse (EDW) data, in accordance with the UW data security policy.
 Security is applied at the table and column level for every security role in the Matrix.

 The SMAT tool is only accessible to Data Custodians or their delegates.
 However, any user with EDW access is able to view security settings applied to EDW tables and columns.
 If you have any questions about current security settings please write email@example.com

-- Only Data Custodians or their delegates can use the SMAT.
+- Only Data Domain Councils or their Primary Sub-Domain Steward can use the SMAT.

 - To access the SMAT application, go to https://ucs.admin.uw.edu/SMAT.
 Internet Explorer is the only supported browser.